 Yes, you can charge your Tesla from a wall plug at home, but it’s important to note that this is the slowest way of charging.
 With the minimum power source of 110/120V, you can expect to get about 3 miles per hour.

-Using a standard wall plug is indeed a great option if you don’t have a Tesla wall connector or charging station at home.
-But it can takes about 80 hours to fully charge your Tesla, depending on the model.
+A standard wall plug is a great option if you don’t have a Tesla wall connector or a dedicated charging station at home.
+But it can take about 80 hours to attain full charge, depending on the model.
 That’s slower than most Tesla drivers would want, and sometimes it’s worth it to just drive to the nearest charging station.

 How Fast Does a 120-Volt Home Connection Charge a Tesla?

 The exact hours of charging a Tesla on a 120-volt home connection depends on the Tesla model.
-For instance, for Model S, it can take up to 4 days.
-So, using a home connection is a very slow process, but it can give you an inexpensive way to boost your electric car.
+For instance, Model S can take up to 4 days.
+So, using a home connection is very slow, even though an inexpensive to boost your electric car.

 This method is convenient if you don’t drive your Tesla often and don’t need to charge it quickly.
 For instance, if you only use it to commute to the workplace that’s only a few miles away, then a 120-volt home connection can suffice.